Child Custody / Time-Sharing

 When parents are unable to agree on a parenting plan for their children, the court must determine one for them.
 This determination is based on the best interests of the child and includes many different factors, such as:

-The demonstrated ability of each parent to communicate with the other
+- The demonstrated ability of each parent to communicate with the other with regard to

-Any knowledge of domestic violence or abuse occurring within the household
+- Any knowledge of domestic violence or abuse occurring within the household that the

 Whether you and your spouse are working towards a parenting plan or facing the prospect of court-determined time-sharing, we are available to provide you with the knowledge and advice necessary so that your rights, and the best interests of your child, are protected.
 If you have questions about custody in Orlando, Florida or are facing the prospect of a custody battle, call the Law Offices of Erin Morse today.